18F/django-email-pal/docs/quickstart.rst

    :language: python

-Now when you run ``manage.py test`` (or whatever your choice of test runners is), all your emails will be rendered with their example context to ensure that they don't throw any exceptions.
+Now when you run ``manage.py test`` (or whatever your choice of test runners is), all the emails you've listed in ``settings.SENDABLE_EMAILS`` will be rendered with their example context to ensure that they don't throw any exceptions.